AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-javascriptapiref/r-html5-aem-int-video-javascriptapiref-dispose.md

 The web page code should also delete the viewer instance variable as well to completely remove the viewer from the web browser memory.

-If the web page code has registered event listeners directly on Viewer SDK components used by the viewer-or stored external references to such components-such listeners must be explicitly unregistered by the web page code, and such external component references must be deleted prior to calling `dispose()`.
+If the web page code has registered event listeners directly on Viewer SDK components used by the viewer &ndash; or stored external references to such components &ndash; such listeners must be explicitly unregistered by the web page code.
+And, such external component references must be deleted before calling `dispose()`.

-Do not access the Viewer API any more after `dispose()` is called.
+Do not access the Viewer API anymore after `dispose()` is called.

 ## Parameters {#section-ad069aaaf4f145f2b50ae5ac89ca1ed2}